hypersplash/Wallpapers/README.md

 A curated collection of wallpapers I found online.

 > **Note:** All scripts used here were generated with AI for convenience.
-This repository is **not promoting AI coding**—these scripts simply save time.
+This repository is **not promoting "vibe coding" (a.k.a coding using purely or heavily dependent on AI)**—they were only used for convenience.

 Previews are now in [`CATALOG.md`](CATALOG.md) to avoid browser/network lag.